mariaadeliaw/luma-stack/README.md

 1. **Create a Codespace** from the repository:

-   - Navigate to the [EpistemXBackend repository](https://github.com/epistem-io/EpistemXBackend) on GitHub
+   - Navigate to the [luma-stack repository](https://github.com/epistem-io/luma-stack) on GitHub
    - Click the green **Code** button
    - Select **Codespaces** tab → **Create codespace on update_main**
    - Wait for the environment to initialize (typically 2-3 minutes)